Missing features

 For long-term features:

-• Keep them in Planned or In Progress status
+• Keep them in Planned status

 • Update expected dates as timelines evolve